Tyrrrz/Tyrrrz.me/data/blog/wpf-frontend-using-ammyui/index.md

 ### Using statements

-Instead of defining aliases for XML namespaces, Ammy is using an approach identical to C# — `using` directives.
+Instead of defining aliases for XML namespaces, AmmyUI is using an approach identical to C# — `using` directives.

 This means you can import an entire CLR namespace and stop worrying about prefixing nodes with namespace aliases.